unitedstates/congress-legislators/README.md

 ## Related libraries

 * Karl Nicholas made a set of [Java classes](https://github.com/knicholas/congress-legislators) to easily filter the data.
+* TheWalkers maintain [congress-turk](https://github.com/TheWalkers/congress-turk) to do bulk collection of district office data using Amazon Mechanical Turk.

 ## Who's Using This Data